pjotre42/openvpn-install/README.md

 This script will let you set up your own VPN server in no more than a minute, even if you haven't used OpenVPN before.
 It has been designed to be as unobtrusive and universal as possible.

+This is a fork of the original version by user Nyr https://github.com/Nyr/openvpn-install implemeting changes needed by me

 ### Installation
 Run the script and follow the assistant: